Documentation-portfolio/Google-biquery-api/README.md

 # Google BigQuery API – Developer Documentation
 This repository contains my documentation for the **Google BigQuery API**.
-I wrote BigQuery-api-documentation.md as part of my **developer documentation and API writing portfolio**.
+I wrote BigQuery-api-documentation.md as part of my documentation portfolio.

 ## About the Google BigQuery API
 Google BigQuery is a fully managed, serverless data warehouse that enables developers and data teams to run fast SQL queries using Google’s infrastructure.
 The BigQuery REST API allows programmatic access to datasets, tables, jobs, and queries.

-## What This Documentation Covers
+## What BigQuery-api-documentation.md Covers
 This documentation includes:
 - Overview of BigQuery Dataset API
 - Authentication and OAuth 2.0 scopes
 - REST API request structure
-- Listing datasets
+- List datasets
-- Creating datasets
+- Create datasets
-- Updating dataset metadata (PATCH & PUT)
+- Update dataset metadata (PATCH & PUT)
-- Deleting datasets
+- Delete datasets
 - Sample request and response payloads
 - HTTP status codes and error responses

-## 📂 Files in This Repository
+## Files in This Repository
 - **discovery.yaml** — discovery document for BigQuery Dataset API
 - **bigquery-api-documentation.md** — Detailed REST API documentation with request/response examples and error handling